nish258/nidhi-tokyo-olympic-azure-etl-project/Readme.md

 ### Challenges/Learnings
 Similar to others, I encountered several challenges and learnt a lot throughout the project.
 Below, I've outlined these to provide foresight and preparation for future endeavors.

-* <u>Accessing Data From Github</u> - Github does not generate the url for raw data by itself when we click the raw button on any file.
+* <u><b>Accessing Data From Github</b></u> - Github does not generate the url for raw data by itself when we click the raw button on any file.
 So had to figure out on what is the correct HTTP url to  be used to access the raw data.

-* <u>Azure Resource Groups</u> - Before access any Azure service, Azure requires you to create a "resource group" for that service.
+* <u><b>Azure Resource Groups</b></u> - Before access any Azure service, Azure requires you to create a "resource group" for that service.
 This is because Microsoft Azure focuses more on "Organization".
 Resource groups helps us manage and organize related resources (like virtual machines, storage accounts, and databases) in a single container.
 This logical grouping makes it easier to manage, monitor, and apply policies to related resources as a unit.

-* <u>Different Microsoft Services</u> - Microsoft Azure services are designed to be interconnected and work seamlessly together, allowing you to build comprehensive and integrated solutions.
+* <u><b>Different Microsoft Services</b></u> - Microsoft Azure services are designed to be interconnected and work seamlessly together, allowing you to build comprehensive and integrated solutions.

-     * <u>Azure Data Lake Storage Gen2 (ADLS Gen2)</u> - ADLS is an advanced and scalable data storage service in Microsoft Azure designed specifically for big data analytics.
+     * <u><b>Azure Data Lake Storage Gen2 (ADLS Gen2)</b></u> - ADLS is an advanced and scalable data storage service in Microsoft Azure designed specifically for big data analytics.
 It combines the scalability and cost benefits of Azure Blob Storage with the file system capabilities and performance required for big data workloads.

      ![](Screenshots/AzureContainer.png)
      ![](Screenshots/AzureContainerRaw.png)           ![](Screenshots/AzureContainerTransformed.png)

-     * <u>Azure Data Factory</u> - It allows us to create, schedule, and orchestrate data workflows and pipelines that can move and transform data across various data stores such as Azure SQL Database, Azure Data Lake, and third-party services.
+     * <u><b>Azure Data Factory</b></u> - It allows us to create, schedule, and orchestrate data workflows and pipelines that can move and transform data across various data stores such as Azure SQL Database, Azure Data Lake, and third-party services.

      ![](Screenshots/AzureDataFactory.png)

-     * <u>Azure Synapse Analytics</u> - It integrates with various data sources, providing a unified analytics platform that brings together big data and data warehousing.
+     * <u><b>Azure Synapse Analytics</b></u> - It integrates with various data sources, providing a unified analytics platform that brings together big data and data warehousing.
 We can integrate, transform and perform analytics even using this one Service.

      ![](Screenshots/AzureSynapseAnalytics.png)